floooh/flohofwoe.www/about.md

 When the Americans and Soviets moved in and won the war, they left a small triangle unoccupied in south-eastern Germany, right around Schwarzenberg for almost two months.
-Nobody really knows why, and there's a good amount of conspiracy theories around it.
+Nobody really knows why, and there's a good amount of conspiracy theories about this.
 Today this short era is known as the "Free Republic of Schwarzenberg", a wonderfully utopian name that never existed in reality.
 The truth behind it is probably very simple.
 The Soviets, coming from the East, seemed to have stopped where planned,